suborbital/docs/website/docs/atmo/usage/creating-runnables.md

 subo create runnable myfunction
 ```

 By default, Rust will be used.
-To use JavaScipt, pass `--lang`:
+To use JavaScript, pass `--lang`:

 ```bash
 subo create runnable myjavascriptfunction --lang=javascript